-Cadets are preparing to travel through a cultural and language training program to Laos, Tunisia, Korea, Spain, Estonia, and Senegal this summer while other cadets will be training in more traditional Army environments such as hospitals at Fort Bragg, NC; Fort Sam Houston, TX; and Fort Lewis, WA.
-Cadets attend Airborne School, Air Assault School, Cadet Troop Leader Training, and internships at various Army posts across the country.
+Cadets are preparing to travel through a cultural and language training program to Laos, Tunisia, Korea, Spain, Estonia and Senegal this summer while other cadets will be training in more traditional Army environments such as hospitals at Fort Bragg, North Carolina; Fort Sam Houston, Texas and Fort Lewis, Washington.
+Cadets attend Airborne School, Air Assault School, Cadet Troop Leader Training and internships at various Army posts across the country.

 Our department and staff are always pleased to hear from you.
 Stop by for a visit and share your story with the cadets.
 The coffee pot is always on.